collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 Push the new branch to GitHub to your origin (the repo you cloned from that you have write permission to)

-There will now be a new branch in the repo that is your origin.
+There will now be a new branch in that repo.

 </td></tr>